150+ Skills for a Resume: Examples for Any Job

 - Select a resume template to showcase professionalism.
 When in doubt, keep it simple and let the content speak for itself.

-- Use a cover letter to expand on your interest in the role, your expertise and experience and, most importantly, to connect with the hiring manager.
+- Use a cover letter to expand on your interest in the role, your expertise and experience, and, most importantly, to connect with the hiring manager.

 Check out our guide on what to put on a resume for additional tips and tricks from career advice experts.
+We also recommend exploring how to showcase upskilling on your resume to stand out.

 To identify the most in-demand skills for your industry, you can conduct research on job postings, talk to industry experts, attend conferences and events, and analyze industry trends and developments.
-You can also consult with recruiters and staffing agencies that specialize in your industry to gain insights into the skills that are most sought after by employers.

 What is the best way to showcase my skills during an interview?